LEAT-EDGE/qualia/docs/Installation.md

 git clone https://naixtech.unice.fr/gitlab/qualia/qualia-core.git
 ```

-Install it, specifying additional dependency groups in brakckets, e.g., for Qualia-Core with PyTorch:
+Install it, specifying additional dependency groups in brakckets, e.g., for Qualia-Core with PyTorch and ClearML:
 ```
 cd qualia-core
-pip install -e .[pytorch]
+pip install -e .[pytorch, clearml]
 ```

 Repeat this step for any additional Qualia component you want to use, in order from the root of the dependency graph (see <project:User/Components.md>).